quipp/twitter-bootstrap-ajax-testing/README.md

 ## Page descriptions
 * The Lists folder is looking at using Repeater, RadList, and RadGrid - testing responsive functionality.
-* The Comparison folder if comparing fake AJAX (RadAjaxManager / RadAjaxPanel) to real AJAX (JavaScript / Page Methods).
-Goals was to see how big a difference in data transmission can be achieved.
+* The Comparison folder is comparing fake AJAX (RadAjaxManager / RadAjaxPanel) to real AJAX (JavaScript / Page Methods).
+Goals was to see view differences in data payload.

 ## Requirements
 * Used Visual Studio 2015 Release Candidate (should work with VS 2013 no problem).